quangthanhphi/.NET-Microservices/README.md

 ## Features
 - **Backend Services**: Several microservices built using .NET to provide different functionalities.

+- **Resilience & Fault Tolerance**: Using Polly to implement retries, circuit breakers, and fallback policies.

 - **Service Communication**: Implementing communication between services using RabbitMQ and gRPC.

 - **Identity Management**: Using IdentityServer as the identity provider.